octobercms/docs/services-behaviors.md

     // Prints: You might not see me... echo $controller->asExtension('FormController')->otherMethod();

 #### Detecting utilized extensions

+To check if an object has been extended with a behavior, you may use the `isClassExtendedWith` method on the object.

+    $controller->isClassExtendedWith('Backend.Behaviors.RelationController');

-In order to check if a particular object has been extended with a particular behavior, use the `isClassExtendedWith` method on the object.
-Below is an example of dynamically extending a `UsersController` of a third-party plugin utilizing this method in order to avoid preventing other plugins from also extending the afore-mentioned third-party plugin.
+Below is an example of dynamically extending a `UsersController` of a third-party plugin utilizing this method to avoid preventing other plugins from also extending the afore-mentioned third-party plugin.

     UsersController::extend(function($controller) {

-        // Implement the relation controller if it doesn't exist already if (!$controller->isClassExtendedWith('Backend.Behaviors.RelationController')) {
+        // Implement behavior if not already implemented if (!$controller->isClassExtendedWith('Backend.Behaviors.RelationController')) {
             $controller->implement[] = 'Backend.Behaviors.RelationController';
         }

-        // Implement the relationConfig property with our custom config if it doesn't exist already
+        // Define property if not already defined if (!isset($controller->relationConfig)) {
+            $controller->addDynamicProperty('relationConfig');
+        }

+        // Splice in configuration safely
         $myConfigPath = '$/myvendor/myplugin/controllers/users/config_relation.yaml';
-        if (!isset($controller->relationConfig)) {
-            $controller->addDynamicProperty('relationConfig', $myConfigPath);
-        } else {
-            // Ensure that we have an instantiated config object to work with
-            $config = $controller->makeConfig($controller->relationConfig);

-            // Instantiate our custom config object to work with
-            $myConfig = $controller->makeConfig($myConfigPath);

-            // Merge the above two
-            $controller->relationConfig = (object) array_merge((array) $config, (array) $myConfig);
+        $controller->relationConfig = $this->mergeConfig(
-        }
+            $controller->relationConfig,
+            $myConfigPath
+        );

     }

 ### Soft definition